Concordium/concordium.github.io/source/shared/net/desktop-wallet/update-delegation.rst

 ..
 Note::
    If you want to decline the transaction, press the right button on the Ledger.
 The hardware wallet now says **Decline to sign transaction**.
 Press both buttons to decline.
 In the Desktop Wallet, there's a message saying **The action was declined on the Ledger device.
 Please try again.**

 In the Desktop Wallet, you can now see **Transaction details**, **Signatures**, and **Security & Submission Details**, which include the status of the transaction, the identicon, and the transaction hash.
-If you have all the required signatures, you can :ref:`submit the transaction to the chain <submit-stake-change>`, otherwise, you'll have to export the proposal and receive signatures from the co-signers.
+If you have all the required signatures, you can :ref:`submit the transaction to the chain <submit-update>`, otherwise, you'll have to export the proposal and receive signatures from the co-signers.

 Export proposal
 ---------------